Pointer States in the Born-Markov approximation: Pointer states and group-theoretical methods in the Born-Markov approximation.

-Although we have assumed a compact, semi-simple group $G$ as broad example, our method is not restricted to such groups only.
-For example, the entropy production equations derived above relied on $\text{ad}_{X_N}$ being an orthogonal matrix.
-This can happen for non-compact groups too as we show below.
+Although we have assumed for definiteness' sake a compact, semi-simple dynamical group $G$, our method is not restricted to such groups only.
+We used the fact that $R^{N}_{\phantom{i}jk}(t)$, \eqref{adN}, is from a group with a known canonical form \eqref{canon}.
+It is clear that other groups with known canonical forms, e.g. symplectic, can be analyzed by the above method.
+It can also happen that a non-compact group leads to orthogonal $R^{N}_{\phantom{i}jk}(t)$ as we show below.